 One of the early events is Queens Annual Pride Parade which goes down 37th Avenue in Jackson Heights, attracting about 40,000 spectators.
-The march is followed by a street festival with live music, drag performances and food vendors.
+This Gay Pride Parade is followed by a street festival with live music, drag performances and food vendors.

 The main highlight of Pride Week is the annual New York City Pride March, surpassed by only the Sao Paulo Gay Pride Parade as the largest in the world.
 It draws tens of thousands of participants and millions of spectators.
 The march starts at about noon.
 It passes by the famous Stonewall Inn on Christopher Street, where June 1969 Stonewall riots, have started the movement for gay rights.
 Over 550 different marching contingents, over 100 floats make the march one of the most popular events in NYC.

 Other significant events are The Rally, Teaze (also known as Rapture on the River), PrideFest and the Dance on the Pier (Pride Island).